Photo: Mark Dellas

 Writer, publisher, filmmaker.

-I’m a writer from Buffalo, New York.
-My first book, I Am Here You Are Not I Love You, is forthcoming from the University of Iowa Press in spring 2025 (pre-order here), and the accompanying short documentary film premiered at the Buffalo International Film Festival (BIFF) in October 2024.
+My first book is I Am Here You Are Not I Love You (Univ. of Iowa Press, 2025).
+I also made a short documentary film.
 I’m interested in the people that shape places and places that shape people—and the people and places that have shaped me.
-I’m also a cofounder and publisher of Foundlings Press, senior editor at Traffic East, founder of Carrowduff Arts consultancy and production company, and Literary Curator at Artpark, where I oversee a residency for poets and writers.
+(That’s meant writing a lot about Buffalo, New York.)
+I’m also a cofounder and publisher of Foundlings Press, senior editor at Traffic East, and founder of the Carrowduff Arts consultancy and production company.
 News and new work are below.
+Follow my Substack for more frequent updates, conversations, and experiments.

 Latest